-MONTHLY PREMIUM PAYMENTS: A qualified beneficiary is responsible for the full cost of continuation.
-Monthly premium for continuation of coverage must be paid in advance to the COBRA Administrator, on behalf of the Plan Administrator.
+MONTHLY PREMIUM PAYMENTS: A qualified beneficiary is responsible for the full cost of continuation of coverage(s).
+There is no Employer monthly premium contribution toward COBRA benefits.
+Monthly premium for continuation of coverage must be paid in advance each month to the

+COBRA Administrator, on behalf of the Plan Administrator.
 The premium required under the provisions of COBRA is as follows:

-- 1. For a qualified beneficiary, the premium is the same as applicable to any other similarly situated non-COBRA Subscriber plus an additional administrative expense of up to a maximum of two percent (2%). - 2.
-For a qualified beneficiary continuing coverage beyond eighteen (18) months due to a documented finding of disability by the Social Security Administration within sixty (60) days after becoming covered under COBRA, the premium may be up to a maximum of one hundred fifty percent (150%) of the premium applicable to any other similarly situated non-COBRA Subscriber. - 3.
-For a qualified beneficiary with a qualifying Social Security Disability who experiences a second qualifying event: - a.
-If another qualifying event occurs during the initial eighteen (18) months of COBRA coverage, such as a death, divorce, legal separation, or Medicare entitlement, the monthly fee for a qualified disabled person may be up to a maximum of one hundred and two percent (102%) of the applicable premium. - b.
-If the second qualifying event occurs during the nineteenth (19th) through the twenty-ninth (29th) month (the Disability Extension Period), the premium for a qualified beneficiary may be up to a maximum of one hundred fifty percent (150%) of the applicable premium.
+- 1. For a qualified beneficiary, up to eighteen (18) months, the monthly premium is the same as applicable to any other similarly situated non-COBRA Subscriber, plus an additional administrative expense of two percent (2%). - 2.
+For a qualified beneficiary continuing coverage beyond eighteen (18) months due to a documented finding of disability by the Social Security Administration within sixty (60) days after becoming covered under COBRA, the monthly premium may be up to a maximum of one hundred fifty percent (150%) of the monthly premium applicable to any other similarly situated non-COBRA Subscriber. - 3.
+For a qualified beneficiary with a qualifying Social Security Disability who experiences a second Qualifying Event: - a.
+If another Qualifying Event occurs during the initial eighteen (18) months of COBRA coverage, such as a death, divorce, legal separation, or Medicare entitlement, the monthly premium for a qualified disabled person will be one hundred and two percent (102%) of the applicable monthly premium. - b.
+If the second Qualifying Event occurs during the nineteenth (19th) through the twenty-ninth (29th) month (the Disability Extension Period), the monthly premium for a qualified beneficiary may be up to a maximum of one hundred fifty percent (150%) of the applicable monthly premium.

 Payment of claims while covered under COBRA continuation coverage will be contingent upon the receipt by the MUS of the applicable monthly premium for such coverage.
-The monthly premium for continuation coverage under this provision is due the first of the month for each month of coverage.
+The monthly premium for continuation of coverage under this provision is due the first of the month for each month of coverage.
 A grace period of thirty (30) days from the first of the month will be allowed for payment.
 Payment will be made in a manner prescribed by the MUS.
+Failure to submit the monthly premium within the allotted time will cause coverage to be canceled.
+Canceled or lapsed coverage cannot be reinstated.

-DISABILITY EXTENSION OF 18-MONTH PERIOD OF CONTINUATION COVERAGE: If a qualified beneficiary who is covered under the Plan is determined by the Social Security Administration to be disabled at any time before the qualifying event or within sixty (60) days after the qualifying event, and the COBRA Administrator (on behalf of the Plan Administrator) is notified in a timely fashion, the qualified beneficiary covered under the Plan can receive up to an additional eleven (11) months of COBRA continuation coverage, for a total maximum of twenty-nine (29) months.
+DISABILITY EXTENSION OF 18-MONTH PERIOD OF CONTINUATION COVERAGE: If a qualified beneficiary who is covered under the Plan is determined by the Social Security Administration to be disabled at any time before the Qualifying Event or within sixty (60) days after the Qualifying Event, and the COBRA Administrator (on behalf of the Plan Administrator) is notified in a timely fashion, the qualified beneficiary covered under the Plan can receive up to an additional eleven (11) months of COBRA continuation coverage, for a total maximum of twenty-nine (29) months.
 The COBRA Administrator (on behalf of the Plan Administrator) must be provided with a copy of the Social Security Administration's disability determination letter within sixty (60) days after the date of the determination and before the end of the original 18-month period of COBRA continuation coverage.
 If this notice is sent to a campus Human Resources/Benefits Office or to the Plan Administrator, it should be sent to the appropriate COBRA Administrator.